Sivaraj-Sankar/sivaraj.github.io/README.md

 - Aspiring to Pursue my career transition goal towards the world of GenAI Advancement to bring valuable outcomes and significant impact.

 ## Course Works
-#### 📊 Applied Statistics Coursework - LinkedIn:
+#### 📊 GenAI Courses Covered in DeepLearning.AI Platform:
 #### Topics Covered:
-- Descriptive Statistics
+- LangChain for LLM Application Development
+- LangChain Chat with Your Data
+- Finetuning Large Language Models
+- How Business Thinkers Can Start Building AI Plugins With Semantic Kernel provided by Microsoft
+- Functions, Tools and Agents with LangChain
-- Probabilities and Bell Shape Curve
+- Building and Evaluating Advanced RAG
-- Z-Score Transformation
-- Hypothesis Testing
+- Automated Testing for LLMOps
-- Confidence Interval
-- Standard Error
-- P-Value Determination
-- Various Statistical Tests (Chi-Square, ANOVA) etc
+- Knowledge Graphs for RAG
+- Building Agentic RAG with Llamaindex
+- Multi AI Agent Systems with crewAI
+- AI Agentic Design Patterns with AutoGen provided by Microsoft
+- AI Agents in LangGraph
+- Building Your Own Database Agent

 #### 📊 IBM Data Science Specialization - Coursera:
 - Explored the entire spectrum of Data Science concepts and methodologies.